 Corcoran Gallery of Art

 Founded in 1869 by William Wilson Corcoran, the Corcoran Gallery of Art was the oldest and largest non-federal art museum in Washington, D.C., until it was closed in 2014.
 The Gallery’s collection included works by Rembrandt, Delacroix, Degas, Gainsborough, John Singer Sargent, Monet, Hopper, Willem de Kooning, Joan Mitchell, Gene Davis, and many others.
-Nearly 6,500 of these works were acquired by the National Gallery of Art in 2015.
+More than 8,000 of these works were acquired by the National Gallery of Art.
 The remaining works from the original collection of approximately 17,000 were distributed among Washington area institutions.

 Want to add your own collection to the Artstor Digital Library?
 Learn how to contribute